sectroyer/iis_tilde_enum/README.md

 <pre>$  ./tilde_enum.py -h
 usage: tilde_enum.py [-h] [-d DIRWORDLIST] [-f] [-o OUT_FILE] [-p PROXY]
                      [-u URL] [-v VERBOSE_LEVEL] [-w WAIT]
+                     [--resume RESUME_STRING] [--dir-only]

 Exploits and expands the file names found from the tilde enumeration vuln

 optional arguments:
-  -h, --help        show this help message and exit
-  -d DIRWORDLIST    an optional wordlist for directory name content -f                force testing of the server even if the headers do not
+  -h, --help            show this help message and exit -d DIRWORDLIST        an optional wordlist for directory name content -f                    force testing of the server even if the headers do not
                         report it as an IIS system
   -o OUT_FILE           Filename to store output
   -p PROXY              Use a proxy host:port
   -u URL                URL to scan
-  -v VERBOSE_LEVEL  verbose level of output (0~2)
-  -w WAIT           time in seconds to wait between requests
+  -v VERBOSE_LEVEL      verbose level of output (0~2) -w WAIT               time in seconds to wait between requests --resume RESUME_STRING
+                        Resume from a given name (length <= 6) --dir-only            Search for directories only
 </pre>